sudeeprp/rapa-home/code-craft.md

 ### Habits for simplicity

-- Split into parts, choose their names to reflect their purpose.
+- Split to simplify.
+Check the names - are the semantics close to reality?
+- Lower complexity = Simpler tests
 - Evaluate multiple methods of splitting.
 Choose the one that has least semantic distance.
 - Recognize open-close principle: Add new functionality by adding new code, rather than changing the legacy.
+- Till what point in development would you allow it to be open?

 ### Review for lucidity